Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 The AFF lawsuits will eventually end in some type of global, mass-tort settlement agreement orchestrated by firefighting foam lawyers that sit on the AFFF MDL Steering Committee.
 It will be incredibly complicated.

-It is in any mass tort case and AFFF lawsuits will be even more complicated to settle.
+In any mass tort case, AFFF lawsuits will be even more complicated to settle.
 But the facts and history suggest an eventual global settlement.
-In this type of settlement, the defendants agree to pay a large amount of money into a global settlement fund and payouts are distributed based on a formula.
+In this type of settlement, the defendants agree to pay a large amount of money into a global settlement fund, and payouts are distributed based on a formula.

 The settlement amounts would be based on a tiered basis or on a points system.
-We will project settlement amounts with a tier system to simply what will certainly be an intricate process.
+We will project settlement amounts with a tier system to simplify what will certainly be an intricate process.

 Tier One Settlements